Privacy choices

 Can I copy the adjusted colors?

 Yes.
-The tool exports the Muted HSL, Base, HSL adjusted, and OKLCH adjusted HEX values in a copy-ready format.
+The tool exports the Muted HSL, Base, HSL adjusted, and OKLCH adjusted values as CSS and offers HEX or eight-digit HEX copies so alpha is retained.